davestewart/davestewart-content/content/projects/open-source/vue-class-store/index.md

     console.log('value changed to:', this.value)
   }

-  // you can even drill into sub properties!
+  // you can even watch nested properties!
   'on:some.other.value' = 'log'

   // class methods are added as methods